Siyu-Chen-NJ/Siyu-Chen-NJ.github.io/content/authors/admin/_index.md

 {style="text-align: justify;"}

 ## Recent News
+- *Mar 2024* : ✈️ Travel Grant for ICLR 2024 from ICLR Organizers.
 - *Jan 2024* : 🎉 One paper accepted to ICLR 2024.
 - *Jul 2023* : ✈️ Travel Grant for AutoML 2023 from AutoML Organizers.
 - *Apr 2023* : ✈️ Google Travel Grant for ICLR 2023 from Google.
 - *Jan 2023* : 🎉 One paper accepted to ICLR 2023 as Notable-top-25% - Spotlight Presentation.
-- *May 2022* : 🎉 One paper accepted to AutoML 2022 Workshop.